 This particular eyebrow lift is a good choice for patients who only require a moderate lift of the outer brow.
 This is the first part of the brow to descend down the face as we age.
 Two small incisions are made in the temples within the hairline.
 A strip of skin is then removed.
 This particular method is good for tackling problem crow’s feet, noticeable wrinkles which develop around the outer corners of the eyes.
 Patients often chose to combine a temporal brow lift with blepharoplasty to enhance the result.
 A temporal brow lift is also known as a lateral brow lift.

-Anti-aging injectables are muscle relaxants and are used to smooth out fine lines and wrinkles.
+Anti-ageing injectables are muscle relaxants and are used to smooth out fine lines and wrinkles.
 The most common anti-aging injectable which you may have heard of is Botox.
 The injectable is introduced to the brow and effectively reduces lines and wrinkles while simultaneously reducing the pull of the muscles which cause the eyebrow to descend.

 The treatment is an easy and relatively pain free process.
 Anti-aging injectables are also commonly used in the eye and cheek areas.